What if I cannot pay my tax bill?

-⚠️ This page is about tax only.
-If you have received an overpayment of tax credits or have a tax credits debt, you should look at What can I do if I have an overpayment? in our tax credits and benefits section.
+This page is for people who are unable to pay their tax bill or who have tax debt.
+If you have received an overpayment of tax credits or have a tax credits debt, you should look at Tax credits: overpayments page in our benefits section.

-When you complete your Self Assessment tax return, your tax position is calculated based on the tax return entries and shows you how much tax you need to pay for the tax year.
+When you complete your self assessment tax return, your tax position is calculated based on the tax return entries and shows you how much tax you need to pay for the tax year.
 If you file your tax return online, you can print off the tax calculation for your records.
 If you file a paper tax return, HMRC will send you a tax calculation, known as an SA302 statement.

 Bear in mind that HMRC are required to collect the debt from you as quickly as is reasonably possible and that any tax paid late will attract interest.
 An instalment option may cost more in the long run.

-This is a special arrangement that can be made with HMRC in certain circumstances where you are having difficulty paying a tax bill or anticipate having difficulty in paying a bill that will become due in the near future.
+Time to pay is a special arrangement that can be made with HMRC in certain circumstances where you are having difficulty paying a tax bill or anticipate having difficulty in paying a bill that will become due in the near future.

-- you owe £30,000 or less;
+- you owe £30,000 or less,

-- you intend to clear the debt within 12 months;
+- you intend to clear the debt within 12 months,

-- your tax returns are up to date;
+- your tax returns are up to date,

-- it is less than 60 days after the payment deadline;
+- it is less than 60 days after the payment deadline,

-- you have no other tax debts; and
+- you have no other tax debts, and

-- you have no other current instalment plans in place,
+- you have no other current instalment plans in place.

 If successful, you will be able to settle the bill by monthly direct debit payments over a period of up to 12 months.
 You have the option of paying a lump sum amount up front to reduce the monthly instalments.
 You will not be asked for detailed information about your income and expenditure when using this service.
-You will not need to contact HMRC directly to discuss the arrangement unless you need to change the plan later – for example, due to a change in circumstances.

-To set up a payment plan online, you need a Government Gateway user ID and password.
+To set up a payment plan online, you need a government gateway user ID and password.
 If you do not have a user ID, you can create one when you set up a payment plan.

 Other options

-If you have received a letter from HMRC’s Debt Management team about an outstanding tax bill you should contact the number on the letter to discuss your options to clear the tax debt.
+If you have received a letter from HMRC’s debt management team about an outstanding tax bill you should contact the number on the letter to discuss your options to clear the tax debt.

 You should be able to negotiate payment of your tax bill over a 6 to 12-month period with the appropriate helpline, provided that you can satisfy them that you cannot afford to pay the whole amount now and that you will be able to afford to pay in instalments.
 A longer instalment period can sometimes be negotiated, but any instalment arrangement is entirely at HMRC’s discretion.